SoongNoonien/plattenalbum/README.md

 Translation
 -----------

-Mpdevil is currently available in English, German, Dutch and Bulgarian.
-If you speek another language you can easily translate mpdevil by using `poedit`.
+mpdevil is currently available in English, German, Dutch, Bulgarian and Turkish.
+If you speak another language, you can easily translate mpdevil by using `poedit`.
 Just import `po/mpdevil.pot` from this repo into `poedit`.
-To test your translation copy the new `.po` file into the `po` directory of your cloned mpdevil repo and proceed as described in the Building section.
-To get your translation integrated into mpdevil just send me an e-mail or create a pull request.
+To test your translation, copy the new `.po` file into the `po` directory of your cloned mpdevil repo and proceed as described in the [Building](#building) section.
+To get your translation integrated into mpdevil, just send me an e-mail or create a pull request.
 Link to `poedit`: https://poedit.net/